gabesx/Practice-Cypress/README.md

    - Both add items to their carts
    - Make sure each person's cart stays separate
    - Both complete their purchases successfully
+   - This scenario is achieved through parallel execution in our CI pipeline:
+     - Uses different user accounts (standard_user and visual_user) configured in environment variables
+     - Tests run simultaneously across multiple CI machines
+     - Implemented using GitHub Actions with parallel execution
+     - Each user session is isolated using Cypress's session management
+     - Can be run locally using: `npx cypress run --record --group 2x-chrome --browser chrome --parallel`

 8. **Testing in Different Browsers**
    - Run all the tests in Chrome